bensutherland/sfon_wgcna/README.md

 Data is output in a matrix of filtered and normalized genes (but all are still in linear, not log2).
 Output datafile can be found in `03_normalized_data/normalized_output_matrix.csv`

+Note: original analysis separately generated male and female output and filtering.
+I don't think this is necessary, as in the next steps, the data can be subset by sex and re-filtered for low expression.
+The only place that may be negatively impacted is by using the TMM normalization on the sexes together, as we can expect there to be expression differences between these groups.
+For now will leave as is.

+## 2. WGCNA module building in females ##